Cuba Travel Guide

 - Go swimming under waterfalls at Topes De Collantes National Park

-READ MORE: Best Travel Tips After 7 Years Traveling
+READ MORE: My Best Money Saving Travel Tips

 There is a cool national park called Topes de Collantes located about an hours drive from Trinidad.
 It has many hiking trails that lead to different waterfalls, and not many people visit them.